GDPR Compliance and Data Privacy at Honeit

 - Right to restriction of processing

-The controller of the personal data is responsible for addressing these requests; but Honeit, as a processor, will assist its Clients in that regard.
+The controller of the personal data is responsible for addressing these requests, but Honeit, as a processor, will assist its Clients in that regard.
 Any request from a Client in relation to the above-listed rights should be followed up within one (1) month of the request.
 If it concerns complex or substantial requests, the term might be extended by an additional month.

 What does the right to information and access to personal data mean?